You can also find this story on PDF here.

 “If we were alone, perhaps.
 But you are alone, and I am not.”

 Hempel took no time to register what the form was before she dived forward herself.
 She felt flesh bitten by her steel as she circled this way and then that.
-She dropped and jumped, leaned left and cut right, feeling the deep cut of her weapons meeting bone and meat.
-The grey clad warriors dropped, and in a moment of breath Hempel realized she no longer had enemies to fight.
+She dropped and jumped, leaned left and cut right, feeling the deep pull of her weapons meeting bone and meat.
+The grey-clad warriors dropped, and in a single breath, Hempel realized she no longer had enemies to fight.

 “Hempel, it has been much too long.”

 “I have come with an offer from Uazit.”